tech-writing/rapporto/docs/guide/index.md

 # User Guide

-Learn how to use Rapporto.
+Learn how to use Rapporto for acquiring information and reporting.

 ```{toctree}
 :maxdepth: 1